 Istanbul prosecutor indicts Saudi suspects for Khashoggi killing

-It accuses 18 others of carrying out the killing of Khashoggi, a U.S. resident and columnist for the Washington Post, in October 2018, the prosecutor's office said in a statement.
+It accuses 18 others of carrying out the killing of Khashoggi, a U.S. resident and columnist for the Washington Post, the prosecutor's office said in a statement.

+The indictment was based on analysis of mobile phone records of the suspects, records of their entry and exit into Turkey and presence at the consulate, witness statements and analysis of Khashoggi's phone, laptop and iPad, the statement said.

+Saudi Arabia's media ministry did not immediately respond to a request for comment.

+In December a Saudi court sentenced five people to death and three to jail over Khashoggi's murder.
+But a Saudi prosecutor said there was no evidence connecting Qahtani to the killing and the court dismissed charges against Asiri.

-(Reporting by Ezgi Erkoyun Writing by Ali Kucukgocmen Editing by Dominic Evans)
+(Reporting by Ezgi Erkoyun Writing by Ali Kucukgocmen Editing by Dominic Evans and Raissa Kasolowsky)

 ((ali.kucukgocmen@thomsonreuters.com , @alikucukgocmen; +902123507067; Reuters Messaging: Reuters Messaging: ali.kucukgocmen.thomsonreuters.com@reuters.net))